 Some Activity Providers may have additional age or height restrictions and equipment.

 - The minimum dress requirements are: shirt (preferable with long sleeves), and mid-thigh length shorts, sturdy lace-up jogger style shoes with good grip.
 Shirts must be tucked in.
-Long hair should be up and tuck-up in the helmet.
+Long hair should be up.
 Jewellery such as necklaces, bracelets, long earrings, rings and watches must be removed.